 After several hours at The Peak, I took the tram down, walked through downtown Hong Kong to the harbour and caught the famous Star Ferry for the short hop to Tsim Tsa Tsui on the mainland (Kowloon).
 If you’re taking the ferry, I highly recommend sitting on the upper deck.

-It was freezing and there were hundreds of tourists and photographers elbowing each other for the best view.
+When I arrived at the Tsim Sha Tsui waterfront, it was freezing and there were hundreds of tourists and photographers elbowing each other for the best views.
 I found a good spot and simply took in the stupendous view.
 The Symphony of Lights, a spectacular sound and light show, began moments later.
+It definitely is one of the best things to do in Hong Kong, especially if it’s your first visit.

 It was a beautiful day and I had an awesome time seeing the Hong Kong skyline from different points.